Yohannfra/Vim-Goto-Header/README.md

 ## Dependencies
 By default Goto-Header uses [fd](https://github.com/sharkdp/fd) (a find alternative) to look for headers.\
 To install it on your system see : https://github.com/sharkdp/fd#installation \
-If you want to use find instead of fd refer to the [configuration](#Configuration) section.
+If you want to use find instead refer to the [configuration](#Configuration) section.

 ## Installation